ydaniv/uijet/docs-src/guides/widgets.md

 Note that although `Floated` here is a dependency of `KickAssList`, it is still a Mixin enhancing the Widget, so properties of `Floated` will override those of `KickAssList`.

-### Declaring a view instance:
+### Declaring a component instance:

-Second, declaring the Widget instance that will define the view registered into uijet:
+Second, declaring the Widget instance that will represent the component registered into uijet:

 ```javascript
 define([